stuartwilsonb/stuartwilsonb.github.io/_posts/2021-04-15-neiss-exploration.md

 Some of the coding blocks above have been edited for clarity and readability.
 The entirety of my code is available [here](https://github.com/stuartwilsonb/stuartwilsonb/blob/master/Projects/NEISS/neiss.ipynb).

-*I have also performed some classifcation and NLP tasks on this dataset.
-This raw code is not fully completed and is unclean; however, it can be viewed [here](https://github.com/stuartwilsonb/stuartwilsonb/blob/master/Projects/NEISS/neiss_clf.ipynb).*